-Covid Realities contains a wide range of information that may be suited to different research approaches.
+Covid Realities archives contain a wide range of information that may be suited to different research approaches.
 We also summarise information from other places that may be useful, on our research resources page!

 If you’re looking for written summaries of our findings, then you may find our briefing papers helpful.
 These have not been peer reviewed but present our ‘quick and dirty’ analytical summaries of key themes arising from our data.